 The Tathra Headland Wharf Access project will see the design and construction of an accessible walking path around the Tathra Headland as well as connecting Tathra Wharf to Lions Park and carpark.

-In 2014, twelve community members formed the Tathra Headland Wharf Access Group who have since carried out community engagement and lobbying to make this project happen.
+In 2014, twelve community members formed the Tathra Headland Wharf Access Group (THWAG) who have since carried out community engagement and lobbying to make this project happen.
 The THWAG proposed this project to Council in 2016, who unanimously endorsed it.
 The project came about as a response to the identified local community and tourist need for a safe and accessible pathway linking the historic Tathra Wharf to the Tathra Headland as well as a link from the Wharf to Lions Park.

 In 2018, Bega Valley Shire Council was awarded $1,219,000 from the NSW Government under the Regional Growth – Environmental and Tourism Fund to design and construct the walkway.